meikitanious/scalewhale/README.md

 I want to make my blog easier to find, so I do plan on integrating those features relatively soon.

+## Typescript Migration

+I know Typescript is the way to go, but I haven't learned it yet.
+Eventually I'll overhaul this project and have it written in TypeScript to bring it up to modern standards.

 # Svelte Build Commands

 ## Developing